Sn8ow/WindowsLicenseKey/README.md

 The program may show bugs but we are working on new fixes / updates.

 # 32-bit, 64-bit ?
-The program allows you to find keys for 64-bit, 32-bit, X-86 systems via WindowsFinderKeyInjector.
+The program allows you to find keys for 64-bit, 32-bit, X-86 systems via KeyFinderInjector.
 So everything is easy to use for your computer or laptop !

 # Older Windows